Vlad6422/VUT_IPK_Client/Readme.md

 The program can successfully process and handle these types of packets, managing all situations, including message transmission, connection termination, error handling, and channel joining, for both TCP and UDP protocols.

-**Program Correct SEND Pakets and Correct Recieve and print to stdOut!**
+**Program Correct SEND Pakets and Correct Recieve and PRINT to stdOut!**

 ---